insjunaid/Regression-and-it-types/README.md

 This project provides a detailed explanation and implementation of Regression techniques, a fundamental concept in Machine Learning.
 Regression is used to model and analyze the relationships between variables and to predict continuous outcomes.

+This Jupyter Notebook (regression-and-its-types.ipynb) performs a regression analysis on the California Housing Prices dataset, exploring various regression techniques to predict median house values.

+Dataset

+The California Housing Prices dataset includes features like:

+Median income

+Housing median age

+Average rooms, bedrooms, and occupancy

+Population

+Latitude and longitude

+Ocean proximity (categorical)

+The target variable is the median house value.